 Vanguard does not offer a desktop trading platform.

 Markets and products

-Vanguard gives access to different asset classes, from stocks to options.
-However, the offered products cover only the US market and you can't trade with forex and futures.
+Vanguard gives access to different asset classes, including stocks, ETFs, funds and options.
+However, the offered products cover only the US market and forex and futures are not available.

 Stock and ETF

 Vanguard gives access only to the US market.
 It is similar to Firstrade's offer but less than Fidelity's, which gives access to international stock exchanges as well.